-- Identify and describe the distinguishing features of theatre styles and scripts from the modern era. - Work creatively and imaginatively in production roles to interpret scripts from the modern era. - Analyse and evaluate a theatre production.
+- Identify and describe the distinguishing features of distinct theatre styles and/or the characteristics of a theatre movement(s) through scripts written from 1945 to the present day. - Work in production roles to interpret scripts from theatre styles or movements from 1945 to the present day. - Analyse and evaluate a theatre production.